PiratesOnlineRewritten/Resources/README.md

-# Pirates of the Caribbean online Revolution Resources.
+# Pirates Online Revolution Resources.
 This repository contains all the resource phase files for Pirates Online Revolution.